SgrE/SgrE.github.io/_pages/about.md

 2021-01 Two papers were accepted by AISTATS-2021.

-2020-10 One paper was accepted by Journal of Machine Learning Research (JMLR).
+2020-10 One paper was accepted by Journal of Machine Learning Research.

 2019-11 I was honored the Excellent Doctoral Dissertation Award from China Society of Image and Graphics (CSIG)